 But if you think that the new street lights are waking you up at night, it’s quite likely you’re facing a different problem.
 As with many other types of sleep disruption–such as nightmares or nocturia –the true cause could be sleep apnea.
 This causes you to wake up, but because you’re not aware of your sleep apnea, you look for an explanation from your environment.
 Because the street lights are new, you settle on them as the cause.

 If you find you’re having difficulty staying asleep, you should be tested for sleep apnea.
-For more information about getting a sleep test in Omaha, please call (402) 493-4175 today for an appointment with sleep dentist Dr. Roger Roubal at the Advanced Dental Sleep Treatment Center.
+For more information about getting a sleep test in Omaha, please call (402) 493-4175 today for an appointment with a sleep dentist at the Advanced Dental Sleep Treatment Center.